 Rolex Submariner Date 116610LN Review

 The Submariner has steadily evolved over many years.
-As new horological technologies emerged, many patented by Rolex, the Submariner only got better, more accurate and more reliable.
+As new horological technologies emerged, many patented by Rolex, the Submariner only got better, more accurate, and more reliable.
 One thing that stayed the same is the iconic look of the Submariner.
-While over time watches have been designed larger, the Submariner, which started as a 36mm watch in 1955, over time it grew and now stands at a larger yet conservative size of 40mm that it is today.
+While over time watches have been designed larger, the Submariner, which started as a 36mm watch in 1955, over time it grew and now stands at a larger yet conservative size of 40mm than it is today.

 It wasn’t until 1966 that the Submariner Date was added to the long line of Submariners that have graced the wrists of those fortunate enough to have one.
-Complete with the Cyclops lens which magnified the date display, the Submariner collection now offered a new feature which became one of the most recognizable symbols of a Rolex watch.
+Complete with the Cyclops lens which magnified the date display, the Submariner collection now offered a new feature that became one of the most recognizable symbols of a Rolex watch.